coeur85/db-migration-msql-postgresql/PostgreSQL_Setup_Instructions.md

 1. PostgreSQL (version 12 or higher) installed
 2. psql command-line tool or a PostgreSQL client like PgAdmin
+3. Proper permissions to create databases and roles

 ## Setup Instructions